 The Read and Learn project is expanding to schools in Lusaka Province through collaborative programs with the schools and offering a mobile library on selected days.

-The program is aimed at identifying girls between 12 to 16 years within the adopted schools of Umi Foundation, each school provides up to 10 girls as a pilot program in 2022.
-So far Umi Foundation has adopted two schools for 2022 to support.
+The program is aimed at identifying girls between 12 to 16 years within the adopted schools of Umi Foundation in Lusaka Province.
+The project is themed differently yearly, and 10 girls per year are selected to participate in the project.

 We have partnered with various organisations and churches in remote areas to see children in school and advocate against early child marriages.
 Zambia has a high rate of child marriages, yet under statutory marriage, child marriages are illegal, and considered a form of child abuse.
 As Zambia has ratified the United Nations Convention on the rights of a child, help us advocate for programs that will ensure children remain in school and enjoy their rights as child, as every other child in the world.
 By promoting sustainable programs for the youth, we can help one child at a time reach their full potential.+ VOLUNTEER